-On April 17, 2000, we issued and sold an aggregate of \$300 million principal amount of our unsecured 6% Convertible Junior Subordinated Promissory Notes due April 17, 2005 to Silver Lake Partners, L.P. ("Silver Lake") and certain of Silver Lake's affiliates and to Integral Capital Partners IV, L.P. and one of its affiliates.
-After April 17, 2003, or prior thereto in certain circumstances upon a change in control of us, the principal amount of each Note plus all accrued interest may, at the election of the holder, be converted into shares of our Class A Common Stock, subject to our right, under certain circumstances, to redeem the Notes for cash.
+On April 17, 2000, we issued and sold an aggregate of \$300 million principal amount of our unsecured 6% Convertible Junior Subordinated Promissory Notes due April 17, 2005 to Silver Lake Partners, L.P. ("Silver Lake")[has the name changed?] and certain of Silver Lake's affiliates and to Integral Capital Partners IV, L.P. and one of its affiliates.
+After April 17, 2003, the principal amount of each Note plus all accrued interest may, at the election of the holder, be converted into shares of our Class A Common Stock, subject to our right, under certain circumstances, to redeem the Notes for cash.
 In connection with the issuance of the Notes, we agreed that Silver Lake would recommend two nominees for director and we would include the Silver Lake nominees on our slate of nominees to be elected to our Board.
 This obligation exists while Silver Lake owns the Notes, Convertible Preferred Stock or Class A Common Stock that, on an "as converted" basis, represents at least 20 percent of the shares of our Class A Common Stock into which the Notes were convertible on April 17, 2000.
 Mr. Hutchins and Mr. Roux are each a nominee of Silver Lake.

-Mr. Hutchins is a managing member of the general partner of Silver Lake and is a member of some of the affiliates of Silver Lake and receives compensation from those affiliates.
-Mr. Roux is a managing member of the general partner of Silver Lake and some of the affiliates of Silver Lake and receives compensation from those affiliates.
+Mr. Hutchins is a managing member of Silver Lake and a managing member of the general partner of Silver Lake and is a member of some of the affiliates of Silver Lake and receives compensation from those affiliates.
+Mr. Roux is a managing member of Silver Lake and a manager of the general partner of some of the affiliates of Silver Lake and receives compensation from those affiliates.